 Types of dental veneers: Porcelain vs. Composite Resin

-Dental veneers are thin shells made from composite materials or porcelain, custom-designed to enhance the appearance of your teeth.
+Dental veneer meaning is more than just a smile enhancement system.
+These are thin shells made from composite materials or porcelain, custom-designed to enhance the appearance of your teeth.

 Porcelain Veneers

-These are the most common type of veneers.
+These are the most common type.
 Porcelain is strong and can mimic the light-reflecting qualities of natural teeth, making your smile look very realistic.
 It is also a durable, and stain-resistant material that closely resembles natural tooth enamel.
-Porcelain veneers are known for their longevity, often lasting 10-15 years or even longer with proper care.
+Porcelain ones are known for their longevity, often lasting 10-15 years or even longer with proper care.

 Interested in our porcelain veneers?
 Click here to read more!